-I get asked all the time, are goats friendly.
+I get asked all the time, are goats friendly?
 And in most cases, the answer is yes.
-But as with all living things, there isn’t going to be a one size fits all kind of answer and nowhere is this truer than with goats.
+But as with all living things, there isn’t going to be a one size fits all kind of answer, and nowhere is this truer than with goats.

-Have you ever gone to a farm and been magically greeted by the animals?
-Cows, chickens, goats all come running to say hello.
-I love to see that, animals that are used to people.
-I love even more to see animals that are people-friendly.
+Cows, chickens, horses, sheep, and goats all come running to say hello.
+I love to see animals that are used to people.
+I love even more seeing animals that are people-friendly.

-How to Have People Friendly Goats on Your Homestead
+How to Have People-Friendly Goats on Your Homestead

 Tip #1.
 Bottle feed